mattbillenstein/salty/README.txt

 Salty - devops inspired by Saltstack, but simpler.

 This is an experiment to see with how little code I could build a useful SaltStack-like deployment system.
-As of Nov 2022, that is about 1050 LOC, and I'm using it on a couple projects in production/staging/dev environments.
+As of July 2023, that is about 1300 LOC, and I'm using it on a couple projects in production/staging/dev environments.
 It supports Linux (primary tested on Ubuntu LTS) and MacOS using Python3.